Blevs/webdb-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.

+SQL stands for Structured Query Language.
+It is a standardized language designed for communicating with a database to collect and modify data from relational tables.
+A RDBMS, or Relational Database Management System, is the software that impelements a relational database and the SQL interpreter.

-1. Why do tables need a `primary key`?
+2. Why do tables need a `primary key`?

+To efficiently access a table record, there must be some way to uniquely identify it.
+The primary key fills that role by being a non-null, unique value.

-1. What is the name given to a table column that references the primary key on another table.
+3. What is the name given to a table column that references the primary key on another table.

+Foreign Key

-1. What do we need in order to have a _many to many_ relationship between two tables.
+4. What do we need in order to have a _many to many_ relationship between two tables.

+For a many to many relationship, an intermediary table is needed to provide one to many relationships for both sides of the relationship.

 ## Project Set Up